-Instead of just companies paying fines, individuals with decision or control powers can be held liable for money laundering offences.
+Instead of just companies paying fines, individuals with decision or control powers can be held liable for money laundering offences - according to the 6AMLD.
 Intention does not need to be proven; lack of supervision or negligence can also be grounds for prosecution.

 Cross-country cooperation for the prosecution of money laundering

 Should a money laundering offense take place in multiple jurisdictions, the respective EU member states must collaborate and agree to prosecute in a single member state.
-This closes loopholes between EU states and also increases scrutiny on business’ regulatory compliance.
+This aspect of the 6AMLD closes loopholes between EU states and also increases scrutiny on business’ regulatory compliance.

-The 6AMLD calls for stricter criminal penalties, increasing the minimum prison sentence for money laundering offences from one year to four years.
-This is an addition to the administrative sanctions and measures outlined in prior AMLDs, which includes a temporary or permanent ban from doing business.
+The 6th Anti-Money Laundering Directive calls for stricter criminal penalties, increasing the minimum prison sentence for money laundering offences from one year to four years.
+The 6AMLD adds to the administrative sanctions and measures outlined in prior AMLDs, which includes a temporary or permanent ban from doing business.
 To find out more, you can download our free eBook.

-With member states increasingly aligned on what constitutes money laundering and how it should be regulated and punished, it becomes easier for businesses to expand in the European market without having to drastically rethink their KYC and customer due diligence (CDD) practices every time an office opens in a new jurisdiction.
+With member states increasingly aligned on what constitutes money laundering and how it should be regulated and punished, the 6th Anti-Money Laundering Directive easier for businesses to expand in the European market without having to drastically rethink their KYC and customer due diligence (CDD) practices every time an office opens in a new jurisdiction.